 If you are doing the running ledger by hand, you need to make sure that you do not forget any automatic payments or transfers that you've set up.
 To make this easier, simply sit down and record these transactions all at once at the beginning of the month.
 This will prevent you from overspending or potentially overdrafting your account over the course of the month.

 - It's easiest to keep a running tab of your checking account as you spend.
 If you feel rushed at the store, you can finish the math or write down the transaction later during the same day or even once you get into your car.

 - Cross-check your recording transactions with those listing online on your bank's online portal.
 It is a good idea to do this once or twice a week.
 This is especially important if you are married or have a joint checking account.
 This also makes it easy to spot an unauthorized transaction or to spot when a deposit has been made to the wrong account.

 - If you choose to keep your running tab on your computer, set aside five minutes each day to update your computer program with your transactions.
 This will help you determine the most accurate amount you have in your checking account the next day.

-- If you are using a computer program, you can schedule automatic withdrawals, bill payments, and direct deposits to be recording automatically.
+- If you are using a computer program, you can schedule automatic withdrawals, bill payments, and direct deposits to be recorded automatically.
 This makes keeping track of your balance much easier.
 It may help your budget if you have your automatic withdrawals and payments come out as soon as you are paid, this way you won't spend the money and then still have bills to pay.